andykswong/muge/crates/mugltf/README.md

 - `gltf-extras` - enables the `extras` field for all glTF nodes
 - `gltf-extensions` - enables the `extensions` field for all glTF nodes
 - `file-loader` - enables `GltfResourceFileLoader` for loading glTF resources from file system
+- `fetch-loader` - enables `GltfResourceFetchLoader` for loading glTF resources using fetch API for web WASM

 ## [Documentation](https://docs.rs/mugltf)
 See Docs.rs: https://docs.rs/mugltf